Annapurna Sanctuary

 Essential Packing List for ABC Trek

-To make your trip a complete success, packing gear and essentials play a crucial role, which can either make or break your expedition, so make sure that proper planning is made regarding what to carry, include, and what to exclude and ignore, and make sure to pack smartly for the ABC Trekking, as it helps you to tackle challenges and at the same time, saves personal spending as well.
+To make your trip a complete success, packing gear and essentials play a crucial role, which can either make or break your expedition, so make sure that proper planning is made regarding what to carry, include, and what to exclude and ignore, and make sure to pack smartly for the 11 days ABC Hike, as it helps you to tackle challenges and at the same time, saves personal spending as well.
 Here are some of the recommendations that we highly suggest include in your packing checklist:

 Clothing: What to wear?